Family Learning FAQs

 What is Wrong with Edutainment?

-It isn’t, that is, there really is no such thing.
+There really is no such thing.
 People claim you can combine entertainment and education, and you really cannot.
 Entertainment is passive; education is active.
 There is nothing wrong with entertainment, but it is wrong to claim that entertainment is education.
 Education can, and must, be engaging, but it is misleading to think it is entertaining.

 What If Parents Don’t Know How to Help Their Kids?